jamjon3/MessageService/README.md

 * RESTful API
 * Support for queues *and* topics.
 Several of our use-cases require pub/sub topics, so that eliminated most of the simple queueing systems (Resque/Jesque, beanstalkd, etc)
-* Message persistence and durability.
+* Message persistence and durability
+* Graceful handling of network issues.
 Our secondary datacenter is about 50 miles away and our DR site is around 600 miles away, so network interruption is a distinct possibility.
 * This is just one piece of a larger IdM effort, so I want to keep it as simple as possible.

 ## Features
-* Simple REST API
+* Simple REST API - Documentation is available on [Apiary] (http://docs.usfit.apiary.io/)
 * Supports both Topics and Queues
 * Supports CAS and HTTP-BASIC authentication
 * MongoDB-based message persistence